ivanko-94/sentiment-classification/REPORT.md

 * Training a model using SetFit and FSL requires little compute infrastructure and can be completed quickly compared to traditional model training.
 As it shortens the development cycles, and increases response to data shifts, or the necessity to adapt the model to new tasks, SetFit is ideal for prototyping and R&D.

-* images FSL approach does not work well only with text.
+* FSL approach does not work well only with text, but also images.
 As contrastive learning is a general concept, one can easily use [transformers for images](https://huggingface.co/sentence-transformers/clip-ViT-B-32).

 Two following figures show how the performance of this FSL method scales with the number of samples.
 Decent performance can be reached with very few samples per class.